m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ![](https://assets.omscs.io/notes/0014.png)

 Another example of an e2e violation is the Network Address Translation (NAT) boxes.
 NAT boxes help us as a bandaid measure to deal with the shortage of Internet addresses.
-Let’s see in more detail how a NAT-enabled home router operates.
-Let’s assume we have a home network, where we have multiple devices we want to connect to the Internet.
+Let's see in more detail how a NAT-enabled home router operates.
+Let's assume we have a home network, where we have multiple devices we want to connect to the Internet.
 An internet service provider typically assigns a single public IP address (120.70.39.4) to the home router and specifically to the interface that is facing the public global Internet, as shown in the figure below.

 ![](https://assets.omscs.io/notes/0015.png)